Take a Class

 Scholarships to this class are available through our partner non profit, Chicago Honey Co-op Training Center.

 This class will run from 10 AM to approximately 1 PM at Chicago Honey Co-op Work Space and will cover hive conditions that encourage swarms, swarm preparation indicators, reasons and methods to prevent swarms, reasons to encourage swarms, how to inspect a hive for swarm behavior, catching swarms and decoy hives and swarm traps.
 Cost is $50.00 (check back for the next swarm class)

 Hands-On Beekeeping Class

 Our hands on classes are meant to be a follow up to our Winter lecture classes.
 They are one day long and give students practical experience with tools, lighting a smoker, hive inspection techniques and how to determine the health of a hive.

 The class is held at Rancho Verde, headquarters of Christy Webber Landscapes in Chicago, from 10 AM to 3 PM.
 Lunch is potluck.
 Students will get further details after they sign up.
 Cost is $85.00.
-Our last class of the Summer will be July 25.
 The class will have a rain date of the next day (Sunday).

 We highly recommend that all class participants read a beekeeping book before they come to the class in order to have some familiarity with beekeeping terms and honeybee behavior.